klm127/club-crawler/Readme.md

 1. Install Node js and NPM

+1. Open the command line
+    - On windows: `Alt` + `R`, then type `cmd`, then hit `enter`

-1. Clone this repo `git clone http://github.com/..../club-crawler.git`
+1. Clone this repo in the command line `git clone https://github.com/unhm-programming-team/club-crawler.git`

-1. Open this root directory in the command prompt `cd c:/myfiles/whereIclonedtherepo/club-crawler`
+1. Open this projects root directory in the command line `cd club-crawler`

-1. Execute `npm install` to install all dependencies
+1. Execute `npm install` to instruct NPM to install all dependencies

 1. Execute `npm start` to start the web server